Event Policies for Syslogs and Traps

 • Critical.
 Critical Events indicate a condition that can seriously impair or curtail service and require immediate attention (i.e. service or system outages).

 • Use Modifier.
-If selected, when the event is triggered, SL1 will check to see if the interface associated with this event has a custom severity modifier.
+If selected, when the event is triggered, Skylar One will check to see if the interface associated with this event has a custom severity modifier.
 If so, the event will appear in the Event Console with that custom severity modifier applied to the severity in the Event Severity field.
 For example, if an interface with an Event Severity Adjust setting of Sev -1 triggers an event with an Event Severity of Major and that event has the Use Modifier checkbox selected, the event will appear in the Event Console with a severity of Minor.

 • Policy Description.
 Text that explains what the event means and what possible causes are.